Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 Higgins boats used cheaper, lighter wood where possible, but designers used steel for the landing ramps that served as shields protecting troops from relentless machine gun fire—until they opened.
 One D-Day veteran compared the sound of bullets hitting the closed ramps to the clanking of a typewriter.

-The Army was segregated during World War II and African American units were largely relegated to supporting roles and manual labor.
+The U.S. Army was segregated during World War II, and Black units were largely relegated to supporting roles and manual labor.
 On D-Day, however, a single segregated Black unit participated in the landings: the 330th Barrage Balloon Battalion.

 That unit's medic is an unsung hero

-Waverly B. Woodson Jr. served as a medic with the invasion's only African American unit and, despite being badly injured himself, saved hundreds of lives—including four men he rescued from drowning.
+Waverly B. Woodson Jr. served as a medic with the invasion's only Black unit and, despite being badly injured himself, saved hundreds of lives—including four men he rescued from drowning.
 He ignored the constant threat of death and his own potentially mortal wounds while establishing a medical station where he treated at least 200 men for 30 hours before collapsing from exhaustion and his own injuries.
-In recent years, his incredible story emerged and his backers have pressed the military to award him the Medal of Honor.
+In recent years, his incredible story emerged, leading to calls for the military to award him the Medal of Honor.

 The Normandy landings breached a continent the Nazis had transformed into a fortress.
 It was the beginning of the end for Nazi Germany and a major turning point in the war.
 On May 7, 1945—less than one year after D-Day—Germany surrendered unconditionally to the Allies.